minio/sidekick/README.md

 #### Monitor

-The above SparkApplication will not complete until the Health check returns "200 OK"; in this case when there is MinIO read quorum.
-The Health check is provided at the path "/v1/health".
-It returns "200 OK" even if any one of the sites is reachable, else it returns "502 Bad Gateway" error.
+The above SparkApplication will not complete until the Health check returns "200 OK", in this case, when there is a MinIO read quorum.
+The Health check is provided at the path "/v1/health."
+It returns "200 OK" even if any one of the sites is reachable; otherwise, it returns a "502 Bad Gateway" error.

 [gh-downloads]: https://img.shields.io/github/downloads/minio/sidekick/total?color=pink&label=GitHub%20Downloads